Bureau of Fire Prevention

 Burn Permit Applications

 A Burn Permit must be issued for any outdoor burning activity within the City of Daphne limits.
-A copy of the burn permit must be approved by a member of the Daphne Fire Department (available from any Daphne Fire Station) and must be on site during the burn.
-A copy of the Burn Permit Application can be found here.
+A copy of the Burn Permit must be approved by a member of the Daphne Fire Department (available from any Daphne Fire Station or here online) and must be on site during the burn.
+To complete the online Burn Application, click here.

 For more information, visit www.forestry.alabama.gov or contact the Fire Marshal's office at 251-620-0781.